DarthSim/overmind/README.md

 assets: gulp watch
 ```

-To get started, you just need to run Overmind from your working directory containing a Procfile.
+To get started, you just need to run Overmind from your working directory containing a `Procfile`:

 ```bash
 $ overmind start